 about:support and scroll down to the "Nightly Features" section, then you should see "ASan Crash Reporter" in that feature list.
 This is the component responsible for collecting the ASan traces and reporting it back to our server-side infrastructure.

-Will there be support for Mac or Windows?
+Will there be support for Mac?

 We are working on support for Mac, but it might take longer because we have no ASan CI coverage on Mac due to hardware constraints.
 If you work on Release Engineering and would like to help make e.g. Mac happen earlier, feel free to contact me.